Champlain Valley School District

 Active Threat Response: At the recommendation of the Vermont Governor’s School Safety Council, the Agency of Education, and the U.S Department of Homeland Security, CVSD has begun the transition to what is known as an “options based” response protocol for addressing the unlikely presence of an active threat in our schools.
 The protocol we have chosen – Run, Hide, Fight – empowers people to choose a response to an active threat situation based on the information they have in the moment, known as situational awareness.

-During the 2019-2020 school year, adults in our PreK-8 buildings will be trained in these protocols.
+Adults in our PreK-8 buildings will be trained in these protocols.
 Students in these buildings will be trained, as they have been in the past, to either shelter or evacuate as quickly and quietly as possible.
 At CVU, students as well as staff, will be trained in Run, Hide, Fight.
 Parents of CVU students will be informed before and after each of these new drills.
 CVSD does not intend to have any unscheduled active threat drills, and we do not believe in causing trauma through play acting or other high-intensity practices.

 Violence in schools is not a topic any of us want to think about, but in today’s world, it would be irresponsible to not be prepared.
 At CVSD we believe the actions described above strike a good balance in protecting our school community without causing undue anxiety to our children.